track507/Text-Adventure-1/README.md

 Grant: I am good at organizational code, loops, and creativity.
 Outside of coding, I excel at people skills, sports, and having fun.

-Terrance: Problem-solving and thinking.
+Terrence: Problem-solving and thinking.
 I'm good with hardware repairs and technical knowledge about issues.

 Chibuikem: I am good at coming up with ideas and